ericbenz/BusStop/README.md

 # BusStop
 Final project for [COSI 136a Automated Speech Recognition](http://www.cs.brandeis.edu/~cs136a/) (Prof. Marie Meteer).
 Essentially looking to develop an app that will allow us to roughly build on the functionalities already within 'NextBus', but enhance it with an ASR system.
 All this will be tailored specifically to MBTA bus routes using the [MBTA Developer Portal](http://realtime.mbta.com/portal).

+## Overall Structure
+Each group member, listed below, has their own branch.
+The final project code is in the master branch, and is essentially a merged version of whatever we are working on in our personal branches.
+Most of the code for the app functionality, including all the ASR, can be found in `ViewController.swift`.

 ### Group Members
 All students below are Brandeis Computational Linguistics MA 2016s
 - Eric Benzschawel